-The Association does not capitalise borrowing costs on developments in progress, instead it is recognised in the income and expenditure account in the year incurred.
-At an average cost of borrowing of 5.08% (2021 - 5.08%) potential capitalised interest is estimated at £188,255 (2021 £nil).
+The association does not capitalise borrowing costs on developments in progress, instead it is recognised in the income and expenditure account in the year incurred.
+At an average cost of borrowing of 5.08% (2022 - 5.08%) potential capitalised interest is estimated at £nil (2022 £nil).